microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

 Every object has a begin tag, a type, data objects, and an end tag.
-One feature of the FastSerialiable library is that it has a tag for all the different data types (bool, byte, short, int, long, string blob).
+One feature of the FastSerialiable library is that it has a tag for all the different data types (bool, byte, short, int, long, string, blob).
 It also has logic that after parsing the data area it 'looks' for the end tag (so we know the data is partially sane at least).
 However during this search if it finds other tags, it knows how to skip them.
-Thus if after the 'Know Version 0' data objects, you place tagged data, ANY reader will know how to skip it (it skips all tagged things until it finds an endObject tag).
+Thus if after the 'Known Version 0' data objects, you place tagged data, ANY reader will know how to skip it (it skips all tagged things until it finds an endObject tag).